dyunis/light_dynamic_conv/README.md

 - Summarization (Table 5):
     - outperforming baselines except for an RL method
     - is this a standard list of baselines?

+#### Appendix A
+- softmax normalization was required for convergence (and performs a tiny bit better than just standard l2 normalization
+- I wondered about this choice in transformers as well, is it necessary there?

+#### Conclusion
 - basically the contribution here is showing that self-attention isn't strictly **needed**, but there are so many moving parts it's hard for me to tell what is